okTurtles/group-income/LOGIN_FLOW.md

 ###### `app/identity.js`

+The `LOGIN_COMPLETE` (or `LOGIN_ERROR`) event is emitted in the handler of the `LOGIN` event.
+The event is emitted after successfully (or, in the case of `LOGIN_ERROR`, unsuccessfully) restoring the state after a login attempt.

 ##### Handlers

 ###### `app/identity.js`

+The `gi.app/identity/login` selector sets up event listeners for `LOGIN_COMPLETE` and `LOGIN_ERROR` and returns after either of these are received.

 ###### `setupChelonia.js`

+An event listener for `LOGIN_COMPLETE` loads KV values after a successful login session and saves Chelonia state into IndexedDB.
+This enables session persistence.

 ###### `main.js`

+The `LOGIN_ERROR` event handler removes the loading animation.

+The `LOGIN_COMPLETE` event handler finishes setting up the global app state.

 #### `LOGOUT`
 ##### Triggers

 ###### `actions/identity.js`

+The `LOGOUT` event is emitted right at the end of the `gi.actions/identity/logout` selector to signal that the current session has ended.

 ##### Handlers

 ###### `app/identity.js`

+This event listener unloads persistent actions (currently commented out).

 ###### `setupChelonia.js`

+This event listener resets Chelonia and removes Chelonia state from IndexedDB.

 ###### `main.js`

+This event listener sets up global app state related to there being no active session.

 ###### `state.js`

+This event listener (working in conjunction with a filter on the `gi.app/identity/logout` selector) is used to determine whether a logout process is currently in progress.
+If there's an ongoing logout process, session state is not regularly persisted to IndexedDB like it normally would be.

 ###### `actions/group.js`

+This event listener is set up during the course of an ongoing group joining process (i.e., a call to `gi.actions/group/join`) for the purpose of cleaning up other event listeners set up connected to joining a group.

 ###### `settings/vuexModule.js`

+This event listener restores the Vuex module state to its initial value after logging out.

 ### Example login and log out flows

 #### Example 1: New session

+1. `[browsing context]` `gi.app/identity/login` is called with a password.
+This places a call in the `APP-LOGIN` queue (so that login and logout actions happen sequentially and don't interfere with one another).
+2. `[browsing context]` The queued call (in `APP-LOGIN`) is executed.
+This will:
+   1. Derive the CEK from the password
+   2. Set up event listeners for `LOGIN_COMPLETE` and `LOGIN_ERROR`
+   3. Call and wait for 'gi.actions/identity/login'
+   4. Wait for either of `LOGIN_COMPLETE` or `LOGIN_ERROR`.
+3. `[sw]` `gi.actions/identity/login` will place a call in the `ACTIONS-LOGIN` queue.
+4. `[sw]` The queued call (in `ACTIONS-LOGIN`) is executed.
+This will:
+   1. Reset Chelonia state
+   2. Retain or sync the identity contract (depending on whether it's a fresh session or an older savedsession being restored).
+   3. Emit the `LOGIN` event.
+   4. Sync existing groups and contracts as well as call `gi.actions/group/join` for groups that may be in pending status.
+5. `[browsing context]` The `LOGIN` event is handled.
+This sets the state for that user and the `LOGIN_COMPLETE` is emitted.
+6. `[browsing context]` The `LOGIN_COMPLETE` is processed and all remaining global state associated with an active sesison is set up.
+Now, the call made to `gi.app/identity/login` will also return.
+7. `[service worker]` The `LOGIN_COMPLETE` event is propagatd to the service worker, which now saves Chelonia state into IndexedDB.

 #### Example 2: New tab with an active session

+1. `[browsing context]` `gi.app/identity/login` is called without a password.
+   This places a call in the `APP-LOGIN` queue (so that login and logout actions happen sequentially and don't interfere with one another).
+2. `[browsing context]` The queued call (in `APP-LOGIN`) is executed.
+This will:
+   1. Set up event listeners for `LOGIN_COMPLETE` and `LOGIN_ERROR`
+   2. Emit the `LOGIN` event.
+   3. Wait for either of `LOGIN_COMPLETE` or `LOGIN_ERROR`.
+3. `[browsing context]` The `LOGIN` event is handled.
+This sets the state for that user and the `LOGIN_COMPLETE` is emitted.
+4. `[browsing context]` The `LOGIN_COMPLETE` is processed and all remaining global state associated with an active sesison is set up.
+Now, the call made to `gi.app/identity/login` will also return.